Our first priority in the technology department is to ensure our equipment and infrastructure are reliable, efficient

 Our ultimate goal is to support learning.
 The infrastructure, professional development, and communication initiatives are designed to support staff and students and their pursuit of learning.

 Wabash City Schools was one of the earliest adopters in Indiana of the one-to-one computing concept.
 The days of computer labs and limited access are over.
 Every student at Wabash City Schools has their own iPad.

-We believe the Internet provides resources, access, and communication tools that can't be matched my traditional education resources such as textbooks.
+We believe the Internet provides resources, access, and communication tools that can't be matched by traditional education resources such as textbooks.
 We also believe that students need to learn in the same environment in which they live.
 While our students still use paper and read physical books, we are preparing them for a 21st Century world and workplace.

 Safety is our number one priority, online or otherwise.
 We have a sophisticated filter on our entire network and also a mobile filter on all student devices.
 We do our best to educate our stakeholders about the dangers and best practices when online.
-In addition we have several convocations that help to further guide our students toward safe use of Internet and technology in general.
+In addition we have several convocations that help to further guide our students toward safe use of the Internet and technology in general.

 To help maintain expectations, we have an Acceptable Use Policy to guide student behavior using technology and working on the Internet.

 In 2019, we changed from MacBooks to iPads because Apple stopped manufacturing the MacBook model we have historically used.
 One of the main reasons we chose iPad was for the incredible creative power to make podcasts, videos, and other modern media that provides students with lots of options to demonstrate their understanding of a given topic.
-The other main reason we for durability.
+The other main reason was for durability.
 The iPad and Logitech Rugged Combo 2 case is one of the most durable devices on the market.

 As durable as it is, it's not indestructible and they are definitely not waterproof.
 We have taken great steps to reduce breakage, and most students will have their iPad for 4 years and never have a break.
 If they are properly cared for, students should never have an issue.